 Ranch dressing, which often contains all kinds of dairy, can be made vegan by blending cashews for the base, or, as in this recipe, simply using non-dairy substitutions like soy, nut, or oat milk and and store-bought vegan mayonnaise (you can make your own vegan mayo if you like).
 Parsley, garlic, onion powder, paprika, and apple cider vinegar give this dressing a tangy taste that will enhance any salad or vegetable dish.
 Get the Vegan Ranch Dressing recipe.

 Vegan “honey” mustard sauce is as simple as mixing mustard with the liquid sweetener of your choice, whether that’s maple syrup, agave nectar, or Bee Free Honee (which is made from apples but mimics the flavor and texture of the real thing).
 Dip pretzels, faux chicken nuggets, or whatever else you like, or thin it out with a little vinegar for a salad dressing.
-Switch up the type of mustard too, from grainy to Grey Poupon.
+Switch up the type of mustard too, but note that most Dijon mustard is not vegan!
 Get the Vegan Honey Mustard recipe.

 There are many versions of vegan Caesar, but they all have two things in common: plenty of garlic and no anchovies, which might be a plus even to omnivores who remain suspicious of the salty little fishes.
 You don’t have to stick to salad with this one, either; drizzle it on wraps, bowls, and sandwiches, and use it for dipping fresh or fried veggies.
 Get the Vegan Caesar Dressing recipe.